-Review | 'Sackboy: A Big Adventure’ has plenty to delight you, but it’s definitely missing something
+Review | ‘Sackboy: A Big Adventure’ has plenty to delight you, but it’s definitely missing something

 When “LittleBigPlanet” was released in 2008, it changed the nature of play for PlayStation gamers.
-Released just prior to Minecraft, the game allowed every player to construct their own 2D levels in a world he or she created by using the PlayStation controller.
+Released just before Minecraft, the game allowed every player to construct their own 2D levels in a world he or she created by using the PlayStation controller.
 Media Molecule’s landmark series also introduced Sackboy, a lovable character made of humble brown burlap and black button eyes.
 When I mentor underserved students in the Bronx, we use Sackboy and his “LittleBigPlanet” gang for social justice-inspired level-making contests about bullying, bigotry and the travails of homophobia.
 There’s no such ability for fans in the new game, a sad thing indeed.

 Over the years, Sackboy moved from a Media Molecule creation to a Sumo Digital production.
-Sumo has kept a good portion of the innovation alive in “Sackboy: A Big Adventure,” which is a fairy tale melange of graphical delights, a platformer that shows the eager, eponymous toy creature immersed within a colorful variety of “Perils of Pauline”-style dangers.
+Sumo has kept a good portion of the innovation alive in “Sackboy: A Big Adventure,” which is a fairy tale mélange of graphical delights, a platformer that shows the eager, eponymous toy creature immersed within a colorful variety of “Perils of Pauline”-style dangers.
 No longer limited to 2.5-D, the 3-D environment allows Sackboy to move more fully around his animated world.
 You get to know Sackboy a little better, how he moves and enunciates.
 Yes, he utters sounds for the first time.

 To make the game longer sans a game creation element, Sumo focused more on gameplay, and less on story nuance.
 That’s not enough.
 In a world focused on fantasy exploits, you want to focus more on story than you ever have.
 On a macro level, that’s the PlayStation way.
 Sony Interactive Entertainment is the home of great narrative.